embj-org/ej/guides/src/03-Dispatcher.md

 In the previous guides, we learned how to set up a single EJ Builder and run embedded tests on target hardware.
 While this works perfectly for individual development and experimentation, real-world embedded development often involves teams, multiple hardware configurations, and integration with CI/CD pipelines.

-This guide introduces the EJ Dispatcher (EJD) - a centralized service that transforms your individual EJ Builder into a scalable, multi-user testing infrastructure.
-You'll learn how to set up a dispatcher, connect multiple builders, and coordinate testing across your development team.
+This guide introduces the EJ Dispatcher (EJD) - a centralized service that transforms our individual EJ Builder into a scalable, multi-user testing infrastructure.
+We'll learn how to set up a dispatcher, connect multiple builders, and coordinate testing across our development team.

 ## Prerequisites